Beomar97/ros-msgs/README.md

 # fszhaw_msgs
-Ros mesages for the Driverless autonomus system
+Default ROS messages for the FSZHAW Driverless team